GSA/digitalgov.gov/content/posts/2016-03-30-the-data-briefing-an-interview-with-usajobs-on-new-changes-to-their-data-services.md

 The Office of Personnel Management released a new look and functionality to [USAJOBS](https://www.usajobs.gov/) in February.
 I recently contacted Michelle Earley, the USAJOBS Program Manager, to ask about the [changes to USAJOBS](https://www.usajobs.gov/ResourceCenter/SpotlightDetails/?contentID=1137) and the data it provides.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/03/600-x-345-Screen-cap-of-the-USAJobsgov-homepage.jpg" alt="Screen capture of the desktop version of the U.S.A.
-Jobs website homepage" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/03/600-x-345-Screen-cap-of-the-USAJobsgov-homepage.jpg" alt="Screen capture of the desktop version of the U.S.A.
+Jobs website homepage" >}}

 ## 1. What are the priorities this year for the USAJOBS team and the site?